-The UK Corporate Governance Code requires the directors to make a statement with regard to the viability of the Group.
+The UK Corporate Governance Code requires the Group directors to make a statement with regard to the viability of the Group.
 This requires consideration of solvency and liquidity over a longer period than the going concern assessment.
-The Group's strategic plan covers a 10-year period, over which the directors have made assumptions regarding revenues, operating costs and cash requirements.
+The Group's strategic plan covers a 10-year period, over which the directors have made assumptions regarding the Group's revenues, operating costs and cash requirements.

-The projections for the first three years of the plan are based on current opportunities and include an expectation of the rental incomes.
-There is inherently less certainty in the projections from years four to ten.
+The projections for the first three years of the plan are based on current opportunities and include an expectation of the rental incomes for the Group.
+There is inherently less certainty in the projections from year four to ten.
 Consistent with prior years, the directors have therefore determined that three years is an appropriate period for this viability statement.

 In assessing the Group's prospects and resilience, the management produced projections which considered the Group's current business position and risk appetite.
 The projections have undergone rigorous single and multi-variate stress testing through consideration of several events, scenarios and mitigation factors, which identify the mix of extreme circumstances that could create challenging conditions for the Group, including a downturn in the housing market.
 These events and scenarios have been selected from an analysis of the operating environment; policy and politics; the regulatory framework; the Group risk register; and analysis of economic and financial market trends and risks.
 The results confirmed that the Group would continue to be able to settle projected liabilities as they fall due over a three-year period.
+Therefore, the Directors were satisfied that measures were in place to mitigate significant risks the Group's operations.